aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     In AWS Organizations you can continue to:

     - create and rename AWS accounts
-    - move AWS accounts between ou's
+    - move AWS accounts between OU's
-    - create, delete and rename ou's, including support for nested ou's
+    - create, delete and rename OU's, including support for nested OU's
     - create, rename, modify, apply and remove SCP's

     What can't I do:

     - modify Accelerator or Control Tower controlled SCP's
     - add/remove SCP's on top-level OU's (these are Accelerator and/or Control Tower controlled)
-        - users can change SCP's on non-top-level ou's and non-Accelerator controlled accounts as they please
+        - users can change SCP's on non-top-level OU's and non-Accelerator controlled accounts as they please
     - add/remove SCP's on specific accounts that have Accelerator controlled SCPs
-    - move an AWS account between top-level ou's (i.e. `Sandbox` to `Prod` is a security violation)
+    - move an AWS account between top-level OU's (i.e. `Sandbox` to `Prod` is a security violation)
         - moving between `Prod/sub-ou-1` to `Prod/sub-ou2` or `Prod/sub-ou2/sub-ou2a/sub-ou2ab` is fully supported
-    - create a top-level ou (need to validate, as they require config file entries)
+    - create a top-level OU (need to validate, as they require config file entries)
     - remove quarantine SCP from newly created accounts
-    - we do not support forward slashes (`/`) in ou names, even though the AWS platform does
+    - we do not support forward slashes (`/`) in OU names, even though the AWS platform does

     More details:

     - If an AWS account is renamed, an account email is changed, or an OU is renamed, on the next state machine execution, the config file will automatically be updated.
     - If you edit an Accelerator controlled SCP through Organizations, we will reset it per what is defined in the Accelerator configuration files.
-    - If you add/remove an SCP from a top-level ou or Accelerator controlled account, we will put them back as defined in the Accelerator configuration file.
+    - If you add/remove an SCP from a top-level OU or Accelerator controlled account, we will put them back as defined in the Accelerator configuration file.
-    - If you move an account between top-level ou's, we will put it back to its original designated top-level ou.
+    - If you move an account between top-level OU's, we will put it back to its original designated top-level OU.
-    - The Accelerator fully supports nested ou's, customers can create any depth ou structure in AWS Organizations and add/remove/change SCP's _below_ the top-level as they desire or move accounts between these ou's without restriction.
-Users can create ou's to the full AWS ou structure/depth
+    - The Accelerator fully supports nested OU's, customers can create any depth OU structure in AWS Organizations and add/remove/change SCP's _below_ the top-level as they desire or move accounts between these OU's without restriction.
+Users can create OU's to the full AWS OU structure/depth
     - Except for the Quarantine SCP applied to specific accounts, we do not 'control' SCP's below the top level, customers can add/create/customize SCP's
-        - as of v1.3.3 customers can optionally control account level SCP's through the configurat
+        - as of v1.3.3 customers can optionally control account level SCP's through the configuration file

 ??? faq "How do I make changes to items I defined in the Accelerator configuration file during installation?"